fgrehm/vagrant-notify/README.md

 ## Usage

-Add a `Vagrant.require_plugin 'vagrant-notify'` to your `Vagrantfile` and whenever you run `vagrant up`, a Ruby [TCPServer](http://www.ruby-doc.org/stdlib-1.9.3/libdoc/socket/rdoc/TCPServer.html) will fire up on `9999` port and a [script](https://github.com/fgrehm/vagrant-notify/blob/master/files/notify-send.erb) will be copied over to the guest machine to replace the original `notify-send` command.
+Whenever you run `vagrant up`, a Ruby [TCPServer](http://www.ruby-doc.org/stdlib-1.9.3/libdoc/socket/rdoc/TCPServer.html) will fire up on `9999` port and a [script](https://github.com/fgrehm/vagrant-notify/blob/master/files/notify-send.erb) will be copied over to the guest machine to replace the original `notify-send` command.